cjus/modern-web-seed/README.md

 ## You're now ready to customize the seed app

+* Delete the .git folder.
+From within the project root use: `rm -rf .git`
+* Use `git init` to create a new folder and move the seed file there, or rename the seed app folder.
 * Replace the web files with your own project files.
 * Add and remove dependencies using bower.